-1. INTRODUCTION
+1. Introduction

 1.1.
 Background.
 The location and distribution of zeros of L-functions play a central role in numerous number theory problems.
 In many situations, the more one knows about their spacing, the stronger results one has.
-For example, the fact that the Riemann zeta function and Dirichlet L-functions do not vanish on the line $\Re(s) = 1$ yields the Prime Number Theorem, and that for a given modulus q each arithmetic progression that can contain infinitely many primes does so, and to first order they all have the same number of primes up to x.
-If the Generalized Riemann Hypothesis is true, we can improve the error terms in these counts to of size $x^{1/2+\varepsilon}$ for any ε (with a little work we can replace x^{ε} with a power of log x); see for example [Da, IK].
+For example, the fact that the Riemann zeta function and Dirichlet L-functions do not vanish on the line $\Re(s)=1$ yields the Prime Number Theorem, and that for a given modulus q each arithmetic progression that can contain infinitely many primes does so, and to first order they all have the same number of primes up to x.
+If the Generalized Riemann Hypothesis for Dirichlet L-functions is true, we can improve the error terms in these counts to of size $x^{1/2+\varepsilon}$ for any ε (with a little work we can replace x^{ε} with a power of $\log x$); see for example [Da, IK].

-Next, if the zeros of Dirichlet L-functions are linearly independent over Q (the Grand Simplicity Hypothesis), then Rubinstein and Sarnak [RubSa] proved Chebyshev's Bias, which quantifies how often up to x each ordering of the possible residue classes modulo q occurs.
+Next, if the positive imaginary parts of the nontrivial zeros of all Dirichlet L-functions with primitive Dirichlet characters are linearly independent over Q (the Grand Simplicity Hypothesis), then Rubinstein and Sarnak [RubSa] proved Chebyshev's Bias, which quantifies how often up to x each ordering of the possible residue classes modulo q occurs.
 Assuming GRH, the non-trivial zeros of L-functions lie on the line Re(s) = 1/2.
-There are many models that predict their behavior, especially Random Matrix Theory which states that families of L-functions as the conductors tend to infinity are modeled by ensembles of matrices (unitary, orthogonal and symplectic) with size tending to infinity; see in particular [BFMT-B, BBLM, BK, Con, CFKRS, DHKMS1, DHKMS2, FM, Ha, KS1, KS2, KeSn1, KeSn2, KeSn3].
-Some of the most studied statistics are the n-level correlations, n-level density and spacings between zeros, and excellent agreement has been seen: [AAILMZ, AM, CS, DM1, DM2, FiM, FI, Gal, Gao, GK, GJMMNPP, Gü, Hej, HM, HR1, HR2, ILS, LM, Mil1, Mil2, Mil3, Mil4, MilMo, MilPe, Mon, Od1, Od1, OS1, OS2, RR, Ro, Rub, RS, ShTe, Ya, Yo1, Yo2] (one could also look at moments and central values, and the models' predictions fair well here; for other approaches see [CFZ1, CFZ2, GHK]).
-There are many reasons for interest in what happens on the critical line, ranging from the existence of many small gaps (relative to the average spacing) translates to bounds for the class number problem [CI] to the famous Birch and Swinnerton-Dyer Conjecture equating the order of vanishing of elliptic curve L-functions to the order of the Mordell-Weil group of rational points [BSD1, BSD2, Gol].
+There are many models that predict their behavior, especially Random Matrix Theory which states that families of L-functions as the conductors tend to infinity are modeled by ensembles of matrices (unitary, orthogonal and symplectic) with size tending to infinity; see in particular [BFMT-B, Con, FM, Ha] (survey articles) and [KS1, KS2, KeSn1, KeSn2, KeSn3] (connections between number theory and random matrix theory), [BBLM, BK] (lower order terms), [DHKMS1, DHKMS2] (lowest zero), [CFKRS] (moments).
+Some of the most studied statistics are the n-level correlations and spacings between zeros [Gal, Hej, Mon, Od1, Od2], n-level densities [FiM, GJMMNPP, HR2, LM, Mil3, OS1, OS2, Rub, RS] (Dirichlet forms), [Gao, Gü, HM2, ILS, Mil4, RR, Ro] (cuspidal newforms), [Mil1, Mil2, MilMo, Yo1, Yo2] (elliptic curves), [AAILMZ, AM] (Maass forms), [FI, MilPe, Ya] (number fields), [GK] (GL(3) families), and general [CS, HR1] and compound families [DM1, DM2, ShTe] (one could also look at moments and central values, and the models' predictions fare well here; for other approaches see [CFZ1, CFZ2, GHK]).
+There are many reasons for interest in what happens on the critical line, such as the existence of many small gaps (relative to the average spacing) implying bounds for the class number problem [CI], or the famous Birch and Swinnerton-Dyer Conjecture equating the order of vanishing of elliptic curve L-functions at the central point to the rank of the Mordell-Weil group of rational points [BSD1, BSD2, Gol].